nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### <a name="kinematic-booster-effect"></a>(2.4) Kinematic booster effect

+This next section is conjectural, so please evaluate it more skeptically.

 [Kinematic range](#kinematic-range) almost always increases as cities get bigger.
 I believe that increase in kinematic range is what drives the [15% superlinear scaling](#superlinear) effect.

 As a city grows, at first, kinematic range increases as population increases, perhaps in a roughly linear relationship.
 Unfortunately, as cities get too big, they start to sprawl and suffer from traffic congestion.
 Eventually, there's a **kinematic lag**, where the kinematic range stops its 1-to-1 tracking of population growth, and begins to lag behind.

-This whole kinematic cities proposal is all about trying to reduce that kinematic lag in large cities.
-Our proposed kinematic city design is an attempt to keep increasing a city's kinematic range even as it's population grows in the millions.
+This whole kinematic cities proposal is all about trying to reduce that kinematic lag in larger cities.
+The proposed kinematic city design is an attempt to keep increasing a city's kinematic range even as it's population grows in the millions.

+Take the **San Francisco Bay Area** as an example.
+The Bay Area is a conurbation that encompasses major cities like San Francisco and San Jose, as well as lots of smaller cities, like Oakland, Berkeley, and Mountain View.
+The entire population is about 8 billion people, depending where you draw the boundaries.

+If you estimate floorspace at about 6,500 square feet per person, that means there's about 52 trillion square feet of floorspace in the Bay Area.
+Your **KR<sub>30</sub>** would be **52 trillion square feet**, if you could magically get from any point in the area to any other point in under 30 minutes.
+But you can't.

+As a rough estimate, let's say that from any room in a random building in the Bay Area, within 30 minutes you can reach about one quarter of the other buildings in the Bay Area.
+That means your actual **KR<sub>30</sub>** would be about **13 trillion square feet**.

+If we could just improve your travel times, we could quadruple your **KR<sub>30</sub>** range.
+If kinematic range is in fact what drives the [15% superlinear scaling](#superlinear) effect, then doubling the **KR<sub>30</sub>** for the Bay Area would yield a 15% windfall in average hourly wages, patents per capita, GDP, etc. Doubling **KR<sub>30</sub>** gets you a 15% windfall, and quadrupling gets you a 30% windfall (actually more like 32%, because 1.15^2 is 1.3225).

+The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% increase would be an additional $160 billion of GDP annually.

 ---